Super Lawyers - Badge

 • Paralysis – Paralysis can occur after tractor rollovers or falls.
 Life after paralysis requires extensive medical treatment and skilled nursing assistance.
 Paralysis attorneys can work to account for all future expenses you’ll have related to your accident;

-• Traumatic brain injuries – Traumatic brain injuries are life-altering and difficult to overcome.
+• Traumatic brain injuries – Traumatic brain injuries are life-altering and difficult to overcome, resulting in high rehabilitation expenses.
 TBI lawyers have expertise in recovering compensation in these cases;

 • Tractor accidents – Tractor rollovers in vehicles without rollover protective structures are a leading cause of death of agricultural workers;